 When the Transition Timeout subfield is included in a frame sent by an AP affiliated with an AP MLD, the Transition Timeout subfield is set to 0 for 0 TU, set to 1 for 1 TU, set to 2 for 2 TU, set to 3 for 4 TU, set to 4 for 8 TU, set to 5 for 16 TU, set to 6 for 32 TU, set to 7 for 64 TU, set to 8 for 128 TU, and the values 9 and 15 are reserved.
 When the Transition Timeout subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the Transition Timeout subfield is set to 0.

+The EMLMR Max Channel Width subfield indicates the maximum operating channel width of a non-AP MLD for EMLMR operation.

+When the EMLMR Max Channel Width subfield is included in a frame sent by a STA affiliated with a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true, the EMLMR Max Channel Width subfield is set to 0, 1, or 2 if the maximum of the supported channel width for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to 80 MHz, 160 MHz, and 320 MHz, respectively, and the value 4 is reserved.
+Otherwise, the EMLMR Max Channel Width subfield is set to 0.

 When the EMLMR Link Bitmap subfield is included in a frame sent by a STA affiliated with a non-AP MLD, the i-th bit in the EMLMR Link Bitmap subfield is set to 1 if a link with Link ID equal to i is a member of the EMLMR links; otherwise it is set to 0.
 When the EMLMR Link Bitmap subfield is included in a frame sent by an AP affiliated with a AP MLD, the EMLMR Links Bitmap subfield is set to all 0s.

+The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams Nss that a non-AP MLD supports for reception and transmission during EMLMR operation.

+When the EML Capabilities subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Supported MCS And NSS subfield is not present.
+When the EML Capabilities subfield is included in a frame sent by a STA affiliated with a non-AP MLD, the EMLMR Supported MCS And NSS Set subfield is present if the EMLMR Support subfield is equal to 1; otherwise it is not present.
+The format of the EMLMR Supported MCS And NSS Set subfield is shown in Figure 9-F1 (EMLMR Supported MCS and NSS Set subfield format).